tdegeus/GooseFEM/docs/conventions/allocation.rst

 .. note::

-    The Python API only option 1.
+    The Python API only provides option 1.
 Option 2 is only available in the C++ API.